Growing Zones: 3-9 outdoors(hardy down to -30℉) 3-9 outdoors

 Planting & Care

-Lombardy Poplar Trees (Populos nigra) are wonderful for privacy screens, wind barriers and as showpiece trees with their silvery green leaves.
-They’re a fast growing deciduous tree that does quite well in USDA growing zones 3-9.
-Lombardy poplars are very cold tolerant and can reach a mature height of 40-60 feet with a spread of 10-15 feet wide.
-These full sun lovers are very drought tolerant and can be shaped into elegant columnar fashions becoming solid walls that take up little space in your yard.
-Although not evergreen, they provide great wind blockage and privacy year round!
+1. Planting: These full sun lovers (6 to 8 hours of sunlight per day) are very drought tolerant and can be shaped into elegant columnar fashions becoming solid walls that take up little space in your yard.
+Although not evergreen, they provide great wind blockage and privacy all year.

-*Planting tip: If you are experiencing extreme temperatures or a severe drought, it’s suggested that you place your tree in the shade, or plant it in a well-shaded area in your lawn.
-Be sure to provide it with plenty of water because it can dry up easily during extreme heat periods.
+FGT Tip: If you are experiencing extreme temperatures or a severe drought, it’s suggested that you place your tree in the shade, or plant it in a well-shaded area in your lawn.

-Watering: During the first year, make sure your tree gets water during extended dry spells, particularly in the summer months.
-Drooping leaves are a sign of both over or under watering, so take great care in the watering regiment.
+2. Watering: During the first year, make sure your tree gets water during extended dry spells, particularly in the summer months.
+Drooping leaves are a sign of both over or under watering, so ensure you water your Lombardy about once or twice weekly.

-Fertilizer: Fertilize conservatively.
+3. Fertilizing: Fertilize conservatively.
 Organic fertilizer high in nitrogen works well.
-You can use Miracle Grow such as a 10-10-10 or 20-20-20 fertilizer formula.
+You can use a 10-10-10 or 20-20-20 fertilizer formula.
 Avoid fertilizing the tree directly.
 Instead, broadcast the fertilizer around the drip line.

 Most items ship the next business day unless otherwise noted